podtato-head/podtato-head/README.md

 This project consists of the smallest possible application to demo cloud native application delivery.
 It - for sure - will grow over time.
 Right now you get the following components:

-* A single file go server that says "Hello world"
+* A single file go server that displays different versions of the podtato-head depending on the version
 * A multi-stage build docker file to build a container
 * A manifest to create a Kubernetes service and deployment.
 * A helm chart for the service and the deployment.